OndrejNepozitek/Edgar-DotNet/docs/introduction.md

 This project is a library for procedural generation of 2D layouts based on a graph of rooms connections.

+See the [Guides](guides.md) section to learn how to use the application and the [Chain based generator](chainBasedGenerator.md) section if you want to find out how it all works or plan to extend the generator.

 ## Features
 - Any planar connected graph as an input
 - Any orthogonal polygon as a room shape